etchteam/netlify-npm-audit/README.md

+# Netlify Build Plugin NPM Audit

-Netlify Build plugin npm-audit - Run npm audit on netlify builds to catch security errors.
+Run npm audit on netlify builds to catch security errors.

-# Install
+## Install

 Please install this plugin from the Netlify app.

-# Configuration
+## Configuration

 The following `inputs` options are available.